jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS.md

   1. Parsing the incoming request (`req.body`, `req.params`, `req.query`).
   2. Calling the appropriate method on the `users.service`.
   3. Formatting the response and sending it back to the client with the correct HTTP status code.
 It should contain no business logic itself.
 * `users.service.ts`: Contains the core business logic for the user component.
-It orchestrates data access by interacting with the model and performs any complex operations or calculations.
+It orchestrates data access by interacting with the Prisma Client and performs any complex operations or calculations.
 This is where the actual "work" of the component is done.
-* `users.model.ts`: Defines the data schema or model for the user entity.
-This would typically be a Mongoose schema, a Sequelize model, or a similar data structure definition depending on the chosen ORM/ODM.
+The service imports auto-generated types from `@prisma/client` for type-safe database operations.
 * `users.validation.ts`: (Optional but highly recommended) Defines schemas for validating incoming data, such as request bodies for creating or updating a user.
 Libraries like `Joi` or `class-validator` are used here to ensure data integrity before it reaches the service layer.
 * `users.test.ts`: Contains all unit and integration tests related to the user component.
 Co-locating tests with the code they cover makes them easier to find and maintain.
 * `index.ts`: Serves as the public API for the component.
 At a minimum, it exports the component's router so it can be mounted by the main `app.ts`.
 It may also export the service if other components need to interact with it directly.

+**Note:** With Prisma integration, the `users.model.ts` file is no longer needed as the data schema is centrally defined in `/prisma/schema.prisma`.
+The Prisma Client provides type-safe database operations directly in the service layer.

 ### **2.7 The `/common` Directory: Shared Middleware, Utilities, and Types**